Tuesday, February 19, 2013

 "This analysis revealed that hepatitis B vaccination has been associated both in the VAERS database and in the scientific literature with a number of cases of serious conditions, positive re-challenge or significant exacerbation of symptoms, and adverse events in identical twins following immunization."
 4

-"One would have to consider that there is causal relationship between HBV and serious autoimmune disorders among certain susceptible vaccine recipients in a defined temporal period following immunization."
+"One would have to consider that there is causal relationship between Hepatitis B vaccination and serious autoimmune disorders among certain susceptible vaccine recipients in a defined temporal period following immunization."
 4

 "The combination of thimerosal, aluminum hydroxide, yeast (and other extraneous proteins) and the hepatitis B surface antigen, may work synergistically to produce severe adverse reactions insusceptible hepatitis B vaccine recipients."
 4